• Home

 Saving one Hour Per Day

 You can be rich by just saving 1 hour of your wage every day.
 Spend the rest of the income as per your wish.
-I want to thank David Bach for guiding me towards this simple calculation.
+I want to thank David Bach for guiding me toward this simple calculation.

 The average hourly wage in America is $18.5 and by all means, I will assume your hourly wage is more than $20.
 For calculation’s sake, I will assume your wage to be $20 per hour.

-$20 per day by you+ $20 per day by your spouse = $40 per day of saving
+$20 per day by you+ $20 per day by your spouse = $40 per day of saving 1 year saving is $40 * 365 = $14,600 |

 Now use a compound interest calculator.

 A compound interest calculator determines the value of your future wealth.
-Compound interest is described as ‘interest over interest’, calculated using A = P(1+r/n)(nt), where ‘A’ refers to the formula for compound interest.
+Compound interest is described as ‘interest over interest’, calculated using A = P(1+r/n)(NT), where ‘A’ refers to the formula for compound interest.
 ‘P’ refers to the amount of principal investment; ‘r’ refers to the interest rate (decimal); n pertains to how many times the interest is compounded per period.

 By using a compound interest calculator, you can plan an appropriate saving strategy.
 In this way, you can maximize your wealth.
 The compound interest concept adds the accumulated interest back to its principal sum, the interest earned over that interest.